Two at a Biker Bar, One in the Lake: Plot

 Despite being told by Lip and Brad (Scott Michael Campbell) to keep the bikes at his space, Kevin (Steve Howey) decides to take one for a ride.
-However, he is pulled over by a police officer, although she only wanted to see his bike.
-While she admires it and suggests buying it, Kevin is scared that its stolen status is discovered.
+However, he is pulled over by a police officer, although she only wanted to admire the bike.
+When she suggests buying it, Kevin is scared that its stolen status is discovered.
 Desperate, he asks Tommy (Michael Patrick McGill) for help in disposing of the bikes; two are left at a biker bar, while Kevin takes the other bike to dump it into Lake Michigan.
 Lip and Brad are infuriated upon learning this, as they now have no possible income.
 Debbie (Emma Kenney) and Sandy (Elise Eberle) are shocked when the latter's ex-husband Royal (Mike Bash) returns and reveals that Sandy has a son, Prince (Mason Blomberg).
-Royal drops off his child with her while he goes to work, who dislikes Debbie and her house.
+Royal drops off his child with her while he goes to work.
 When Debbie scolds Sandy for abandoning her child and asks her to get joint custody, Sandy storms off.

 Liam (Christian Isaiah) asks Veronica (Shanola Hampton) to help him find a home, as he knows his family will not take care of him.
 Veronica also learns that Carol (Vanessa Bell Calloway) is leaving Chicago.
 Frank (William H. Macy) wanders through the city, as his dementia starts overcoming him; he enters different houses, forgets the Alibi's location and takes a bus past his destination.
-Fed up with Lip's actions, Tami decides to leave with Fred with her father.
+Fed up with Lip's actions, Tami decides to leave with Fred to her father's.
 They get into a heavy argument, and Lip angrily leaves.
 He takes a sledgehammer and goes to the Gallagher household, smashing a wall in order to build an open floor to boost the house's value.
-He gets into a fight with his family over his decision to sell the house, and Debbie leaves.
-Outside, she is approached by two police officers, who are looking for Lip.
+He gets into a fight with his family over his decision to sell the house, and Debbie leaves in tears.
+Outside, she is approached by two police officers who are looking for Lip.